Understanding Pet Fees, Pet Deposits, and Pet Rent

 However, there are a couple of negative aspects for both parties.

-- For landlords, since a pet fee is a one time payment upon move-in rather than evaluation at the end of the lease, there’s a chance that it won't cover the wear and tear caused by the pet.
+1. For landlords or property managers, since a pet fee is a one-time payment upon move-in rather than evaluation at the end of the lease, there’s a chance that it won't cover the wear and tear caused by the pet.

 Pet Deposits

 The pet deposit is most closely related to the security deposit.
-It’s a one-time fee that covers wear and tear plus damage to the property caused by the pet, and is refundable if there's no pet damage.
-Pet deposits range between $200-$500, on average.
-(Source)
+It’s a one-time fee that covers wear and tear plus damage to the property caused by the pet and is refundable if there's no pet damage.
+Pet deposits range between $100-$600 on average.

-- The pet deposit offers landlords the security that they’ll have the funds to repair potential damage caused by the pet.
+1. The pet deposit offers landlords and property managers the security that they’ll have the funds to repair potential damage caused by the pet.
 And since it’s refundable, it delivers a decent incentive for the tenant to keep a watchful eye over their furry friend.

-- Tenants have the ability to earn their money back.
+2. Tenants can earn their money back.
 Ultimately, it provides an additional layer of trust in the landlord/tenant relationship.
 Knowing that their deposit won't wind up pocketed when the pet doesn’t cause any issues within the property can be a comfort for tenants.

 Pet Rent